Can’t afford an apartment in California? The rest of America isn’t much better

 This is all according to the National Low Income Housing Coalition, which compiles a study every year based on the standard budgeting concept of not spending more than 30 percent of one's income on housing.

 A second data set from the latest UCLA Anderson Forecast found — and this should be obvious — that the higher the housing costs, the higher the rate of homelessness in a state.
-Topping the list were California, Hawaii, Oregon, Washington, D.C., and New York.
+Topping the list were California; Hawaii; Oregon; Washington, D.C.; and New York.

 What might be less obvious is that the findings also showed that most homeless people aren’t living on the streets because they’re mentally ill or addicted to drugs.
 They’re homeless because they can’t afford rent.